FUSE Fund

 • Build and strengthen long-term, sustainable relationships between UA and industry partners.

-• Each project must have one UA Principal Investigator (PI) and at least one designated point-of-contact or technical lead from the Industry Partner.
+• Each project must have one UA Principal Investigator (PI) with at least one designated point-of-contact or technical lead from the Industry Partner.

 • UA applicants must be regular, full-time employees authorized to serve as PI.